 The National Panhellenic Conference (NPC) is composed of 26 international sororities/women’s fraternities, six of which exist on Wright State’s campus.
 NPC organizations exist to provide a good democratic social experience; give value beyond college years; create, through their ideals, an ever-widening circle of service beyond the membership; develop the individual's potential through leadership opportunities and group effort, and fill the need for belonging.

 The word "Panhellenic" was derived from the Greek word "pan," meaning "all," and "Hellenic," meaning "Greek."
-The Wright State University Panhellenic Council (CPH) serves as the governing body for seven national sororities on campus (Alpha Omicron Pi, Alpha Xi Delta, Delta Zeta, Kappa Delta, Phi Sigma Rho, and Zeta Tau Alpha).
+The Wright State University Panhellenic Council (CPH) serves as the governing body for six national sororities on campus (Alpha Omicron Pi, Alpha Xi Delta, Delta Zeta, Kappa Delta, Kappa Phi Lambda, and Zeta Tau Alpha).
 The Panhellenic women work together to unite sororities, focus on common goals, and create a network of support for chapters and members.
 We provide many interactive programs for sorority women.